mosababdo/duk4vb/vb_examples/full_ocx/readme.txt

   --> this conversion to build as an ocx is still in early development ! <--

+So this OCX has 2 public components. one is a usercontrol which is a full IDE with syntax highlighting and debugger controls.

+The second is a public CDukTape class that allows you to use just the js engine part of the code, without having to host a form and UI associated with the debugger.

+This build does include the full COM integrations. see the notes in ./../with_COM/COM/readme.txt for more details.

 the debugger interface has several ActiveX control dependancies which must be registered on your system for this to run.